 Step Sheet: Click here to download.

-Randy Pelletier Links:
+Randy Pelletier Link:

 On Copper Knob

-A friend of mine has called this line dance one of the “timeless” ones.
+This is for sure one of the “timeless” ones.
 Meaning, learn it–cause it isn’t ever going away!
 And so far from what I’ve seen, she’s right!
 This dance is called every week and is a popular dance to be seen any night on a country bar dance floor.

 The Dance has a simple restart that is easy to pick up in the music.